kodecocodes/i10t/user-notifications/user-notifications.markdown

 This ensures category registration occurs as soon as the app starts.

-Build and run the **CuddlePix** scheme, followed by the **ContentExtension** scheme, which you should choose to run with cuddlePix.
+Build and run the **CuddlePix** scheme, followed by the **ContentExtension** scheme, which you should choose to run with CuddlePix.
 Create a notification and expand it via force touch or a drag down when it arrives.

 You'll now see buttons for your new actions at the bottom of the notification: